-Rule 46.
-(1) Unless an electric utility or cooperative requests a waiver pursuant to part 5 of these rules, a customer of an electric utility or cooperative that experiences and notifies the utility of more than 76 or more sustained interruptions in a 12-month period due to a same-circuit repetitive interruption shall be is entitled to a billing credit on the customer's next-bill within 90 days.
-The amount of the credit provided to a residential customer shall be is the greater of \$2535.00, subject to adjustment pursuant to subrule (3) of this rule, or the customer's monthly customer charge.
-The amount of the credit provided to any other distribution customer shall be is the customer's minimum bill prorated on a daily basis.
-The initial base rate of \$35.00 is subject to an annual adjustment pursuant to subrule (3) of this rule.
+Rule 45.
+(1) Unless an electric utility or cooperative requests a waiver pursuant to part 5 of these rules, an electric utility or cooperative that fails to restore service to a customer within 16 hours after the start of a sustained interruption that occurred during normal conditions shall provide to any affected customer a bill credit on the customer's bill within 90 days.
+The amount of the credit provided to a residential customer is the greater of a rate of \$35.00 for each outage over 16 hours, plus an additional \$35.00 for each day thereafter or the customer's monthly customer charge.
+The amount of the credit provided to any other distribution customer is the customer's minimum bill prorated on a daily basis.
+The rate of \$35.00 is subject to an annual adjustment pursuant to subrule (2) of this rule.

-- (2) Following provision of the billing credit to a customer experiencing 6 or more than 7-sustained interruptions in a 12-month period due to a same-circuit repetitive interruption, the electric utility's or cooperative's interruption counter shall must be reset to zero to ensure that another credit to the customer will be processed only after the occurrence of another 86 interruptions in a 12-month period. - (3) No sooner than September 1, 2022, and by October 1 every year after, the commission shall issue an order adjusting the prevailing customer accommodation base rate.
+(2) No sooner than September 1, 2022, and by October 1 every year after, the commission shall issue an order adjusting the prevailing customer accommodation base rate.
 The commission shall adjust the customer accommodation base rate by multiplying the base rate by the difference between the Consumer Price Index for the month of October immediately preceding the commission's order implementing the inflation adjustment, and the Consumer Price Index for the previous October.
 The commission shall round up each adjustment made under this subsection to the nearest \$1.00.